Dietetics and Nutrition

 - Step 2: Meet with your assigned Dietetics faculty advisor to develop your plan of study.

 - Step 5: The year you graduate complete a “Candidate for Degree” application available in the Dean’s office.
 The application will identify all courses to be completed prior to graduation.
-As soon as the Dean’s office sends you verification of courses needed, you will forward the verification to the DPD Director for his/her files.
+As soon as the Dean’s office sends you the list of the remaining courses needed, you will forward the list to the DPD Director for his/her files.

 - Step 7: In April you will be notified of acceptance (a match) or no acceptance to an internship.
 If you do not receive and internship, you may send a copy of your application to internships that still have openings for what is referred to as the “second round,” or you may wait until next application date (February or September).
 Your DPD Director will guide you through the second round.